menu close

 Offshoring refers to relocating business processes to a different country, often to leverage lower labor costs and operational efficiencies.
 This strategy is commonly used to take advantage of favourable economic conditions in other regions, providing companies with the opportunity to reduce expenses and access a global talent pool.
 Typical examples of offshored functions include manufacturing, customer support, and software development.

-Outsourcing, on the other hand, involves delegating specific tasks or functions to third-party providers, which can be within the same country (domestic outsourcing) or abroad (international outsourcing).
+Outsourcing, on the other hand, involves delegating specific tasks or functions to third-party providers, which can be within the same country (domestic outsourcing) or abroad (international outsourcing), with outsourcing cyber security becoming a crucial strategy for businesses to protect against evolving digital threats.
 This approach allows businesses to focus on their core competencies while outsourcing providers handle non-core activities.
 Commonly outsourced services include payroll processing, IT support, and customer service, offering flexibility and cost savings without the need to manage these functions in-house.

 Importance of choosing the right strategy